loganmcbroom/Altar/README.md

 I don't want to deal with making this pleasant to compile sorry about that.
+Requires lua, project file is set up to use a static lua build.

 This is a non-realtime programmatic audio processing system.